navirobayo/navirobayo/README.md

 ⚫ My name is Ivan, nice to meet you

-⚫ I'm currently working on my indie software brand
+⚫ I'm currently working on new features for Conejoz

 ⚫ Check out Binocu on the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)